 Common Diseases

-- Root Rot: Yellow leaves result from root rot, which is usually brought about by too much water.
+- Root Rot: Too much water typically causes root rot, which results in yellow leaves.
 Make sure you have good drainage and modify your watering schedule.

 - Fungal Leaf Spot: Fungal infections can cause dark spots on leaves in ailments known as leaf spot disease.
 Enhance the air flow and keep the leaves dry.